 Sub-Saharan Africa combines a rapidly growing population with low formal-sector employment, meaning that future economic growth will be largely dependent on enhancing productivity in the informal sector (Bandiera et al., 2022).
 In this context, few questions have greater long-term import than how best to help the burgeoning young population achieve a successful transition into a productive adulthood (Bongaarts, 2016; Fox et al., 2016).
 The best means to achieve this are anything but clear, however.
 While skills are almost certainly a constraint for a population with the lowest average schooling levels in the world, entrepreneurship and job training programs have an uneven record in contexts with little formal employment (Kluve et al., 2017; McKenzie, 2021).
-Credit constraints also certainly play a role, but while a large literature has shown that cash transfers are invested in productive assets in the short term (Blattman et al., 2013; Gertler et al., 2012; Haushofer and Shapiro, 2016; De Mel et al., 2012), the ability of transfers to affect durable improvements in productivity is more uncertain (Aizer et al., 2016; Baird et al., 2019; Balboni et al., 2019; Blattman et al., 2018; Brudevold-Newman et al., 2017; Hoynes et al., 2016).
+Credit constraints also certainly play a role, but while a large literature has shown that cash transfers are invested in productive assets in the short term (Blattman et al., 2013; Gertler et al., 2012; Haushofer and Shapiro, 2016; De Mel et al., 2012), the ability of transfers to affect durable improvements in productivity is more uncertain (Aizer et al., 2016; Baird et al., 2019; Balboni et al., 2022; Blattman et al., 2018; Brudevold-Newman et al., 2017; Hoynes et al., 2016).
 More broadly, it is possible that macro-level constraints to demand or to the scope for business expansion fundamentally limit the extent to which the informal sector can provide a pathway out of poverty (La Porta and Shleifer, 2014).

 The effort to help youth make productive transitions into adulthood is inherently a long-term agenda.
-We cannot move the needle on long-term productivity question with interventions that have only palliative, short-term impacts (Bouguen et al., 2019).
-The existing empirical evidence base on labor market interventions is largely short-term, making it clear that they can drive asset ownership, entrepreneurship, and employment over a one to two year time frame, but few studies have been able to track these outcomes experimentally over a longer period of time (exceptions include Blattman et al. (2020, 2022)).
-Serious questions about the durability of the informal sector as a pathway to long-term security have been raised by the COVID epidemic, which has dealt a huge shock to self-employed individuals whose income streams are vulnerable to lock-downs and who work without access to employer-based safety nets (Egger et al., 2021; Mahmud and Riley, 2021).
-Since the ability to affect long-term impacts requires the ability to weather shocks, the durability of impacts through the COVID epidemic speak both to the dynamics of wealth accumulation and also to the resiliency of different forms of shocks to wealth.
+We cannot move the needle on this long-term productivity question with interventions that have only palliative, short-term impacts (Bouguen et al., 2019).
+The existing empirical evidence evaluating labor-market interventions is largely short-term, finding that injections of skills or capital can drive asset ownership, entrepreneurship, and employment over a one to two year time frame.
+But few studies have been able to track these outcomes experimentally over a longer period of time (exceptions include Blattman et al., 2020, 2022).
+Serious questions about the durability of the informal sector as a pathway to long-term security have been raised by the Covid-19 epidemic, which has dealt a huge shock to self-employed individuals with income streams vulnerable to lock-downs and without access to employer-based safety nets (Egger et al., 2021; Mahmud and Riley, 2021).
+Since the ability to affect long-term impacts requires the ability to weather shocks (Balboni et al., 2022), the durability of impacts through the Covid-19 epidemic speak both to the dynamics of wealth accumulation and also to the resiliency of different forms of shocks to wealth.